doganulus/reelay/docs/gs_intro.md

 | 9 | **True** | **True**  | False |
 | ... | ...  | ...  | ... |

+where our robot sample one data point per a fixed time unit.

+Alternatively, we could have designed an asynchronous (event-driven) architecture and emitted timestamped observations **at irregular intervals**, which we call **dense time behaviors**.
+Reelay uses the same specification to generate runtime monitors either for discrete or dense time behaviors.

-The next sections will be about writing these requirements in a non-ambigious (and executable) specification language and checking them over such system behaviors.
+Next sections will be about writing these requirements in Reelay Expression format, an unambigious and executable specification language.

 ## Specify Requirements

-In this tutorial, we will use Reelay Expression (RYE) format to specify our requirements.
-RYE format is a temporal logic based formal language commonly used to describe temporal patterns over signals in a precise and non-ambigious manner. **Reelay** can compile RYE specifications into efficient runtime monitors.
+We will use Reelay Expression (RYE) format to specify our requirements.
+RYE format is a temporal logic based formal language, commonly used to describe temporal patterns over signals in a precise and unambigious manner. **Reelay** can compile RYE specifications into efficient runtime monitors.

 Let's specify!